-The Jackson Hole Outdoor Leadership Institute’s Level 1 is a 4-Day, 30-hour introduction to travel in avalanche terrain and avalanche hazard management.
+The Level 2 Course with Avalanche Rescue is a 4-Day 30-hour program that provides backcountry leaders the opportunity to advance their avalanche knowledge and decision making skills while developing leadership skills in avalanche rescue.
 This course included pre-course assignments, classroom sessions and field experiences: 40% Classroom, 60% Field.

 The course is expected to: